 There are many different types of accidents that fall under the category of “slip and fall.”
 They are usually accidents resulting from poor lighting, slippery surfaces, holes or gaps in walking surfaces, or broken or missing handrails.
-If the owner knew or should have known that the dangerous condition existed, but they did not take steps to fix the condition, they may be responsible for injuries that occur because of it.
+If a property owner knew or should have known that the dangerous condition existed, but they did not take steps to fix the condition, they may be responsible for injuries that occur because of it.
+Contact our Rhode Island Slip and Fall lawyers at 1-800-992-6878 or fill out a contact form online for assistance with your case.

-Have You Been Injured in a Slip and Fall in Which Property Owner
+Have You Been Injured in a RI Slip and Fall Due To A Property Owner’s Negligence?

 Call Us Today for a Free Case Evaluation.